Doomsday! 81 years ago today, Stalin invaded Poland. From this moment on, Poland’s wartime fate was sealed

 Notoriously, approximately 22,000 Polish officers and intelligentsia captured in the September Campaign were later executed in Katyń Forest the following Spring, the massacre coming to light when the mass graves were discovered by German forces.

 Used as a propaganda vehicle by the Nazis to drive a wedge between the Allies, the bloodbath has come to be seen by many Poles as emblematic of the invasion and all that followed.
-Fittingly, therefore, on Saturday Warsaw’s Pl.
+On the anniversary last year Warsaw's Pl.
 Piłsudskiego saw the ceremonial lighting of over 20,000 candles set in the shape of the Polish eagle as per its design in 1919.